 Pregnancy is a tough time for the first time mom, and if you add sickness on top of it, it can become overwhelming.
-This is especially true if you don’t know what medications are safe to take.
+Your immune system takes a hit during pregnancy so it’s especially important to know what medications are safe to take.

-If you’re suffering from a stuffy nose or sinus pressure, you may think to reach for Sudafed.
+If you’re suffering from a runny nose, sinus pressure, or upper respiratory allergies, you may think to reach for Sudafed.
 But is it safe?

 Is Sudafed safe for pregnant women?

-You should NOT take Sudafed PE (Phenylephidrine) as there is uncertainty regarding it’s effectiveness and safety during pregnancy.
+You should NOT take Sudafed PE (Phenylephidrine, not to be confused with Phenylephrine) as there is uncertainty regarding its effectiveness and safety during pregnancy.

 - Robitussin and Robitussin DM